darthwalsh/bin/apps/curiosity.md

 - **Hallucinations as Gap-Fillers**: LLM hallucinations are compelling because they generate plausible answers that fit the **contextual shape** of your story, delivering an "aha!" dopamine hit and satisfying **Need for Closure**.
 - **Low-Stakes vs. Load-Bearing Facts**: For **low-stakes** questions (trivia, fiction), "true enough" is usually fine; for **high-stakes, load-bearing facts** (medical, historical causality, technical reasoning), accepting hallucinations builds a fragile "house of cards."
 - **Outsourced Confabulation**: Accepting hallucinated answers is a form of **outsourcing confabulation**—letting the model fabricate coherence, which can create an **illusion of understanding** that shuts down further State Curiosity.

+## Related Concepts

+- [[WhyQuestions]] - Different types of information gaps correspond to different question taxonomies
+- [[SmartTraits]] - Tolerance for ambiguity, metacognition, and other traits that interact with curiosity
+- [[DigitalAristotle]] - Learning systems that navigate information gaps systematically